MurmurationsNetwork/MurmurationsDocumentation/docs/faqs/general.md

 ### Solid

-Not really - [Solid](https://solid.mit.edu/) is a proposed set of conventions and tools for building decentralized social applications based on Linked Data principles.
-Solid aims to offer 'data pods' to help you store and share your data and to restrict access to it on your terms.
-Murmurations provides a way to share and map public data according to a standardised set of fields, which make the data interoperable across platforms and networks.
+Both [Solid](https://solidproject.org/) and Murmurations share the goal of decentralizing data and promoting data ownership and control, but Solid is mainly focused on empowering individual users through the concept of "pods", which are personal online data stores that users control and can share selectively with apps and services.

+Murmurations has a broader scope; we are aiming to facilitate collaboration at scale in order to create a decentralized ecosystem of &mdash; in fact, a distributed database for &mdash; social applications and services, all while providing individuals and other data creators control over their data.
+Rather than initially focusing on individual users (and burdening them with complex software) we are instead focused on enabling networks to collaborate and exchange data using an open protocol.
+Individuals can adopt the Murmurations protocol and tools at their leisure, once they understand the importance of being the "source of truth" about their own data, rather than allowing some third party to be that source and possibly disseminating inaccurate and/or outdated information about them.

 ### ActivityPub

-Not really - [ActivityPub](https://activitypub.rocks/) is a decentralized social networking protocol based on the ActivityStreams 2.0 data format, which provides a client to server API for creating, updating and deleting content, as well as a federated server to server API for delivering notifications and subscribing to content.
-Murmurations doesn't deliver notifications or enable people to subscribe to content, instead it provides a way to share and map public data according to a standaridised set of fields, which make the data interoperable accross platforms and networks.
+[ActivityPub](https://activitypub.rocks/) is a decentralized social networking protocol that provides a client to server API for creating, updating and deleting content, as well as a federated server to server API for delivering notifications and subscribing to content.
+Murmurations doesn't deliver notifications or enable people to subscribe to content.
+Instead it provides a way to store and find data according to a standardized set of fields, which makes that data interoperable accross platforms and networks.

+In essence, Murmurations is a protocol for a distributed database system whereas ActivityPub is primarily focused on decentralized social networking and microblogging.

 ### Schema.org

-Not really - [Schema.org](https://schema.org/) provides a shared vocabulary to make it easier for webmasters and developers to decide on a schema and get the maximum benefit for their efforts.
-Murmurations uses some of Schema.org's vocabulary and extends it by creating a standaridised set of fields, which make the data interoperable accross platforms and networks.

-## Are Murmurations profiles JSON-LD?

-No - [JSON-LD](https://json-ld.org/) is a lightweight Linked Data format.
-It is easy for humans to read and write.
-It is based on the already successful JSON format and provides a way to help JSON data interoperate at Web-scale.
-Murmurations profiles use JSON but their structure is not strict JSON-LD.
-Instead they reference the `linked_schemas` against which they validate, which reference the fields used, some of which are based on Schema.org's vocabulary.

-## Aren't you just building another map?

-No - we're building a new way to map: a protocol which makes data on maps interoperable, and a suite of tools to help mappers build better maps based on the protocol.
+[Schema.org](https://schema.org/) provides a shared vocabulary for structured data on the internet, which make certain data interoperable across platforms.
+Murmurations leverages Schema.org's vocabulary but also extends it by enabling a wider set of fields and schemas, which are composable and extensible so they can easily be adopted to any use case.
+And on top of that, Murmurations describes a way for sharing and synchronizing data in a distributed manner, whereas Schema.org does not address data distribution at all.

 ## My questions isn’t answered here – what can I do?